 The codfish has a very delicate flavor, so the secret is to keep it simple.

-“Maltagliati” is a kind of fresh pasta usually handmade which literally means “badly cut”.
+“Maltagliati” is a shape of fresh pasta usually handmade which literally means “badly cut”.
 It’s usually done roughly cutting square-rhombus shapes from a medium-thin sheet of fresh pasta.